-With 69 international offices, Baker McKenzie is known for its cross-border work, and the firm often recruits candidates with global experience—or at least a genuine interest in international matters.
+As one of the world’s largest law firms, with 69 international offices and over 6,000 lawyers, Baker McKenzie is known for its cross-border work.
+The firm often recruits candidates with global experience—or at least a genuine interest in international matters.
 The firm’s social environment makes it a good fit for those who value teamwork and camaraderie.
-While the firm wears many hats, it is most known for its cross-border work and its tax practice.
-The firm advises on an array of practice areas, including antitrust, capital markets, employment, intellectual property, international commerc...

 Total No. Attorneys (2021)